ibexa/documentation-developer/docs/guide/personalization/developer_guide/tracking_api.md

     The user identifier is required in tracking requests, otherwise it is discarded from the tracking servers.

     If a browser has JavaScript or cookies disabled, please verify that you put some "dummy" value as identifier in the tracking request to avoid losing tracking information.
-Even if the event is not user-specific, it is still useful for popularity models (e.g. Topsellers, see [6.
-Recommendation Models](https://doc.ezplatform.com/projects/userguide/en/master/personalization/recommendation_models.md)).
+Even if the event is not user-specific, it is still useful for popularity models (e.g. Topsellers, see [Recommendation Models](https://doc.ibexa.co/projects/userguide/en/latest/personalization/recommendation_models)).

 Internally the recommendation engine creates a hash of every user ID.
 The original ID is not saved.
 It is still possible that the original ID appears in the log files for debug purposes but log files are are purged regularly.
 The user ID is case sensitive.